What is CRI?

 But if there is not a certain color in the light, we cannot see that color properly on a certain object.

-That is why colour fastness in lighting is just as important as colour temperature.
-If the light of a lamp is indicated as 4000K, but there is no red in the light, then red objects will hardly look red at all, but very pale.
-It is therefore extremely important for colour recognition that all the colours of the rainbow are equally present in the colour of the light.
+That is why color fastness in lighting is as important as color temperature.
+If the light from a lamp is indicated as a 4000K lamp, but there is no red in the light at all, then red objects will also appear barely red, but very pale red.
+It is therefore extremely important for color recognition that all colors of the rainbow can be found proportionally in the color of the light.

-The measure for colour recognition is the CRI or Color Rendering Index.
-A value of 0 indicates that only one very specific colour is present, whereas 100 indicates that the colour recognition corresponds to that of daylight.
-This CRI is defined as the average of 8 measured matt colours.
+The measure for color recognition is the CRI or Color Rendering Index.
+A value of 0 indicates that only one very specific color is present and 100 indicates that the color recognition corresponds to that of daylight.

-A CRI of 80 is considered to be of good quality for commercial use and at home.
-For use in museums or in professions where colours are very important (painters, tailors, etc.) a CRI of 90 or more is required.
+A CRI of 80 is considered good quality for commercial use and at home.
+For use in museums or in professions where colors are very important (painters, tailors, etc.), a CRI of 90 or more is required.